GroestlCoin/bootstrap/README.md

 Okay, tell me where do I get it?

-You can download the files below, but please refer to the WIKI for installation instructions.
+You can download the files below.

 ZIP : https://github.com/Groestlcoin/bootstrap/releases/download/latest/bootstrap.dat.zip